Wang-Zhiping/Wang-Zhiping.github.io/index.md

 Teaching Assistant (September 2021 – January 2022)

 - Reviewed and graded student assignments, provided constructive feedback to students, and helped teachers with ongoing evaluation.

-- Assisted students with course material and answered questions during regular office hours I held or in the class.
+- Assisted students with course material and answered questions during regular office hours I held or in class.

 * * *